kubevirt/user-guide/workloads/virtual-machines/graphical-and-console-access.md

 ### Using Default RBAC ClusterRoles

-Every KubeVirt installation after version v0.5.1 comes a set of default RBAC cluster roles that can be used to grant users access to VirtualMachines.
+Every KubeVirt installation after version v0.5.1 comes a set of default RBAC cluster roles that can be used to grant users access to VirtualMachineInstances.

 The **kubevirt.io:admin** and **kubevirt.io:edit** ClusterRoles have console and VNC access permissions built into them.
 By binding either of these roles